ggdio/ggdio/README.md

 - 🌱 Also I’m learning car mechanics and eletronic injection
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with some personal projects
-- 💬 Ask me about JAVA
+- 💬 Ask me about DATA, ANALYTICS and JAVA
 - 📫 How to reach me: ggrdio@gmail.com
 - ⚡ Fun fact: Sometimes I dream with the solution for a technical problem